naokiiwakami/analog3/README.md

 So this project has another effort to virtualize panels.
 The software panel reads modulator devices and draw them as modules on panel.
 Number of shown control parameters would be reduced by hiding and/or grouping.

-This repository is the software of Analog3 project.
+This repository is software part of the Analog3 project.
 It consists of
 - frontend: Software panel and text console
 - netsynth: Modulator device manager that communicates with both frontend and modulators
 - psoc: Modulators